 I picked up higher into the air, they started to get smaller and smaller in view.
 Everyone was scrambling around, trying hard not to get blown away.

-All of a sudden, I heard a half shout and a angry words directed at me.
+All of a sudden, I heard a half shout and angry words directed at me.
 “Damn, she-dragon!
 I hope you break your wings and fall!”
-The Chief Orc who was tumbling around on the ground, attempting to get up off the ground but was failing.
+The Chief Orc, who was tumbling around on the ground, attempting to get up off the ground but was failing.

-I stared amazed at Moca’s control, he wasn’t missing a single throw, but was perfectly getting them in place, allowing him to control how the Chief looked.
-An amused chuckled rumbled in my throat, making me want to laugh at the strange look that Chief was in.
+I stared, amazed at Moca’s control; he wasn’t missing a single throw but was perfectly-getting them in place, allowing him to control how the Chief looked.
+An amused chuckle rumbled in my throat, making me want to laugh at the strange look that Chief was in.

 “Disrespecting young mistress.”
 Moca snarled in between his teeth.
 “If these low intelligent species don’t know any better, I would’ve killed them here and now.”